Kennethnovikov100/notes/README.md

 Second, always plan beforehand.
 When starting a new project or working on a complex task, create a plan that outlines the steps needed to complete the task.
 Using a planning tool like a Trello board or a spreadsheet can help keep you organized and on track.
 Planning ahead can also help prevent last-minute panic and stress, as you will know exactly what needs to happen and when.
  - 来自帮助助手

+# 2024-01-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive for clarity and simplicity in your solutions.
+It's not just about writing code that works; it's about writing code that others (and your future self) can understand, maintain, and build upon with ease.
+Complexity might seem impressive, but it often breeds bugs and inefficiencies.
+So remember, when you can remove complexity without sacrificing functionality, do so."

+In practice, this could mean using well-known design patterns, avoiding premature optimization, writing clean and modular code, and commenting/documenting your work effectively.